 How do betting odds work?
 Even if you are still making your first steps into online betting you must have seen the odds bookmakers create to predict a certain match.
 You probably understand that these odds will show you how much you will gain if your prediction proves itself right.
 It is important to know what do match odds mean and how do bookies set odds in order to understand how the betting industry works and leverage this knowledge to your benefit.

-At this point let us try to delve into how are sports odds calculated.
+At this point let us try to delve into how does a bookmaker calculate odds.
 It will be much easier with an example. Ηow odds are set is a primal knowledge that every punter should have before starting wagering.

 The odds are set and function under the law of probability.
 A bookmaker has to set the odds for the forthcoming Premier League clash between Liverpool and Arsenal.
 The THEORETICAL odds will be like this.
 Home win 3.00 (33.33%), Draw 3.00 (33.33%), Away win 3.00 (33.33%) based on the theoretical probability.
 This comes if you divide the 100% in three parts, the three possible results.
 Obviously, these are not the odds you will see on your sportsbook.
 There is some work to be done yet.